-Because international commerce is so wide-reaching in its definition, there are a number of variables that any small business owner should be aware of if considering engaging in it.
+Because the global business environment is so wide reaching, there are a number of variables that any small business owner should be aware of if considering engaging in it.

 Cultural differences in business practices

 Developing intercultural competency is an absolute necessity for any business person looking to engage in international commerce.
-This goes beyond learning a few polite phrases in the local language—it entails understanding how everything from dress, to body language, to the tone of voice can affect how a business deal transpires.
+This goes beyond learning a few polite phrases in the local language—it entails understanding how everything from dress to body language to tone of voice can affect how a business deal transpires.